its-your-favorite/Tip-Type/README.md

 What Browsers does this work in?
 ----------------------------------------------------------------
+Works: Latest Chrome and IE 8.
+Firefox: Easy notation doesn't work yet.
-Latest Chrome, Latest FF, IE 8.
-I haven't tried others
+I haven't tried others.

 Does this slow my App down?